pyladiesams/cloud-native-web-app-beginner-aug2022/README.md

 ## Usage
 * Download [`Dockerfile`](./workshop/django-cloud-run/Dockerfile) and [`requirements.txt`](./workshop/django-cloud-run/requirements.txt) to the same directory.
 * Use `docker build -t app .` to build the context in the current diretory with the name `app`.
+* Deploy the Docker image to Google Cloud.
+This will be given in the demo session in the presentation.

 ## Video record
 Re-watch YouTube stream [here](https://youtu.be/x1wzl0prjBc)